Here are 63 Budget Friendly Easy College Meals, plus a list of kitchen equipment and pantry supplies to start your first kitchen.

-I hope this list will give you a good head start.
-Which meals will you be trying?
+I hope this list will give you a good head start creating your own cheap college meals!

-I also asked her if she would like to share any lessons she learned during her first two years of living on her own.
+I asked my oldest daughter if she would like to share any lessons she learned during the course of living on her own in college.
 Here they are in no particular order.

 - Plan your meals for the week ahead based on your class schedule and availability.
 If you know you won't get home until 9pm; prepare your dinner earlier in the day or the day before so you can reheat it when you get home.
 You'll be too tired to make dinner when it's late; then wind up eating food that may not be healthy for you.

 - If you have roommates (which many of you will), take turns cooking for each other or plan time that you will all be there at the same time and cook together.
 It's fun and you wind up learning different methods of cooking based on other people's religion or cultures.